 Description: The State Water Board is developing a project to address biostimulatory substances in streams, including nutrients.
 The project is in the early draft stages of development.
 It is unknown if the project will include narrative or numeric objectives, guidelines, and/or state-wide standardization of methods.

 Related Impacts: The Biostimulatory Project is early in the development phase and it is not reasonably foreseeable to determine if the project would result in cumulative impacts.
-The implementation required for Biological Objectives is expected to address biostimulatory issues in streams.
+The implementation required for the Stream Biological Objective is expected to address biostimulatory issues in streams.
 Thus, while there is a potential nexus between the projects there should not be considerable cumulative impacts.

 Project: Water Quality Control Policy for Siting, Design, Operation, and Maintenance of Onsite Wastewater Treatment Systems (OWTS Policy)